 "My big mentors were Andy Johns and Lee DeCarlo and Ron Nevision because they were all Record Plant guys.
 I learned how to make a rock and roll record from them.
 Although over the years it's become my own thing, my style still tends to be that Record Plant style, U87s, 1176s, LA-2As, 47 F.E.T.s...it's what I like."
 Mike Clink Producer/Engineer Mike Clink (Guns N' Roses, Sammy Hagar, Pushmonkey) also comes from the Record Plant school of recording.
 "I find that I actually use 1176s more now than I ever did," he comments.
-"I like them because they bring out the brightness and presence of a sound-they give it an energy.
+"I like them because they bring out the brightness and presence of a sound - they give it an energy.
 It seems like when I'm mixing I end up using an 1176 on the vocals every time.
 And if I want to compress a room sound I'll take a mono room mic, put an 1176 across it and push in all the buttons."
 Bruce Swedien Bruce Swedien is a master engineer who needs no introduction.
 He also is a die-hard 1176 fan.
 "I have two silverface 1176LNs in my rack that Bill Putnam personally picked out for me," he says.
 "I remember sitting at Bill's place in the Channel Islands, and talking about the 1176 and how I wanted a pair.
 The next time we went over he'd picked this pair out and they were sitting in his garage waiting for me.
 I love them on vocals.
 All of the Michael Jackson and James Ingram vocals that everyone has heard so much were done with at least one of those 1176s.
 I couldn't part with them for anything.
 They sound fabulous."

 Thank You We would like to thank you again for becoming a Universal Audio customer.
-We urge you to fill out your registration card and send it back to us as soon as possible so we can keep you informed about new UAD Powered Plug-In products that we will be releasing in the months to come.
+We urge you subscribe to our email lists so we can keep you informed about UA product developments and promotions.
+Email preferences are set in your registration profile (see "My Profile" on page 52).